hmemcpy/hmemcpy.com/source/_posts/2012-10-05-10-tips-for-making-your-technical-presentation-awesome.md

   1. Open the Visual Studio Command Prompt (known as Developer Command Prompt in Visual Studio 2012)
   2. Type in the following: **devenv.exe /rootsuffix YourDemoName**

 A new instance of Visual Studio will be launched, having a default set of settings (as if you just launched Visual Studio for the first time!).
 The **rootsuffix** switch tells Visual Studio to create an additional **_hive_**, copying the local disk and registry settings to another folder called **YourDemoName**.
-In this new instance, you can modify the settings of Visual Studio as you like (change fonts sizes, remove toolbars, turn off add-ins), and it won't affect your *normal* Visual Studio settings.
+In this new instance, you can modify the settings of Visual Studio as you like (change fonts sizes, remove toolbars, turn off add-ins), and it won't affect your *normal* Visual Studio settings.

 ## 5. TURN OFF 3<sup>RD</sup> PARTY ADD-INS